crest-lab/crest-docs/index.md

 CREST was developed as a utility and driver program for the semiempirical quantum chemistry package [`xtb`{{ site.data.icons.github }}](https://github.com/grimme-lab/xtb).
 The programs name originated as an abbreviation for *Conformer–Rotamer Ensemble Sampling Tool* as it was developed as a program for conformational sampling at the extended tight-binding level GFN-xTB.
 Since then several functionalities have been added to the code.
-In its current state, the program provides a variety of sampling procedures, for example for improved thermochemistry, or solvation.
+In its current state, the program provides a variety of sampling procedures, for example for improved thermochemistry, or explicit solvation.
-Generally, CREST functions as an IO-based scheduler for the `xtb` program and as tool for analyzing structure ensembles.
 {: .text-justify }

 This documentation aims to provide a practical [installation guide](./page/installation) and a series of [example applications](./page/examples).